WernerLars/Masterarbeit/_05_Experiments/_05_Experiments.md

 Important details:
-- check if chooseAutoencoder is set correctly before executing an experiment tqdm only works correctly, if Experiment01-Experiment05 are called separately (no multiprocessing)
+- check if chooseAutoencoder is set correctly before executing an experiment
-  - for most of the experiments multiprocessing is used, so tqdm is disabled
-  - otherwise process bars of tqdm will overlap
+-  tqdm only works correctly, if you change run configuration (look into README.md)
 - only run one experiment at once because of multiprocessing and hardware limits especially if Grid Search experiments are executed.
 - Removing low punishment coefficients like 0.1 and 0.2 will greatly improve computation times in Grid Search experiments.
 - _Experiment_05 stores punishment coefficients for Different_Variant_5 (normal,optimising,temp,noisy) only for convolutional autoencoder